datacarpentry/semester-biology/documents/course-delivery.md

 ### Flipped Classroom

-I use a flipped, learner-centered, approach to teach this course, because I think that learning to program has very little to do with me talking and a lot to do with students working on computers.
-Flipped classes work well for all kinds of content, but I think they work particularly well for computer oriented classes.
-If you're interested in knowing more take a look at this great
+This course uses a flipped, learner-centered, approach because learning to program is most effective when students are actively working with computers.
-info-graphic:
+Flipped classes work well for all kinds of content, but they work particularly well for computer oriented classes.
+If you're interested in knowing more take a look at this great info-graphic:

 [![Flipped
 Classroom](http://knewton.marketing.s3.amazonaws.com/images/infographics/flipped-classroom.jpg "Flipped Classroom")](http://www.knewton.com/flipped-classroom/)